 The restaurants and pubs in London that serve the finest versions of Britain’s most iconic meal

-Reopening from a two year refurbishment into a global pandemic is probably not what Highgate institution The Bull and Last had in mind, but its Sunday roast holds up through it all.
+Reopening from a two year refurbishment into a global pandemic is probably not what Highgate institution The Bull and Last had in mind, but its Sunday roast held up through it all.
 Short horn cattle from North Essex, and a potato, spring green, mushroom and taleggio pithivier are the mainstays.
-Taylor Swift will just be relieved that her London boy can show her Highgate, if only from a distance.
-Outdoor bookings persist Monday — Friday.
+Taylor Swift will just be relieved that her London boy can show her Highgate.

 Minimalism is so often best.
-Minimalism reigns supreme at Max Rocha’s new “cafe” (restaurant) Cecilia on the edge of the Regent’s canal, a clever fit out inside a new build, in Hackney.
-Breakfast and lunch there — in the traditions of St. John, the River Cafe, Spring, and Rochelle Canteen — are excellent events, though Cecilia’s showstopper could well be a nascent Sunday lunch, comprising, minimally, roast chicken, chips, tomato salad, and aioli.
-For two-to-three.
-Email email@example.com to pre-order.
+Minimalism reigns supreme at Max Rocha’s “cafe” (restaurant) Cecilia on the edge of the Regent’s canal, a clever fit out inside a new build, in Hackney.
+Breakfast and lunch there — in the traditions of St. John, the River Cafe, Spring, and Rochelle Canteen — are excellent events, though Cecilia’s showstopper could well be Sunday lunch.
+It’s the blackboard to which diners should turn, sporting perhaps poached turbot; a beef rib; or a mutton pie with swede and gravy to share.

 All of these roasts are worth going out for, but the Marksman’s is one of those that leaves diners asking why so many pubs get it so, so wrong.
 It’s a clever menu, with a three courses for £40 baseline from which diners are free to improvise, perhaps adding a roast mallard instead of a chicken and girolle pie, or plumping for cheeses over the esteemed brown butter and honey tart (better, though, to get both.)